-The Investigator will review the documentation from the preliminary investigation and will prepare a Preliminary Report.
+The Investigator(s) will review the documentation from the preliminary investigation and will prepare a Preliminary Report.
 The Preliminary Report is a written summary of the evidence gathered in the course of the Preliminary Investigation.
+This evidence will include both inculpatory and exculpatory evidence.
+The burden of gathering evidence sufficient to reach a determination regarding responsibility rests on the College and not on the Parties.
 The Investigator will state specific factual findings in the Preliminary Report (e.g., "Complainant was incapacitated" or "Respondent believed that Complainant was not incapacitated").
 The standard for determining each factual finding is the "preponderance of the evidence," (i.e., that it is more likely than not that the factual finding is true).
 The Investigator will not state ultimate findings as to whether the Respondent has, or has not, violated one or more of the College's policies.
-The Investigator will attach as exhibits to the Preliminary Report all Interview Summaries and any documentary evidence gathered and relied upon in the Preliminary Investigation.
+The Investigator will attach as exhibits to the Preliminary Report all Interview Summaries and any documentary evidence gathered and relied upon in the Preliminary Investigation that is directly related to the allegations in the Formal Complaint, including any evidence upon which the College does not intend to rely in reaching a determination regarding responsibility and any inculpatory or exculpatory evidence whether obtained from a Party or other source.
+The College cannot access, consider, disclose, or otherwise use a Party's records that are made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in the professional's or paraprofessional's capacity, or assisting in that capacity, and which are made and maintained in connection with the provision of treatment to the Party, unless the College obtains that Party's voluntary, written consent to this evidence.
 When the Investigator determines that the Preliminary Investigation is complete, the Investigator will submit the Preliminary Report to the Coordinator.
 The Coordinator may require the Investigator to conduct additional investigation; if so, the Investigator will conduct additional investigation consistent with the following procedures:

-- The Investigator may conduct follow-up interviews with both Parties and witnesses based upon testimonial and documentary evidence gathered during the Preliminary Investigation.
+• The Investigator may conduct follow-up interviews with both Parties and witnesses based upon testimonial and documentary evidence gathered during the Preliminary Investigation.
 The Parties and witnesses can expect that, in these follow-up interviews, the Investigator will seek responses to specific allegations or evidence.
 To the extent additional material, witnesses or evidence are identified during Rebuttal Fact-Gathering, the Investigator will conduct additional interviews and gather additional evidence.
 Rebuttal Fact-Gathering may be repeated as necessary to ensure a complete gathering of evidence.

-2. Notice of Findings and Response
+1. Notice of Preliminary Report and Response

 Once the Coordinator has agreed that the Investigation is complete, the Coordinator will provide the Preliminary Report to the Parties for review, as soon as possible after receipt of the Preliminary Report from the Investigator.
-Neither the Complainant nor the Respondent (or their Advisors, including but not limited to family members and/or legal counsel) may copy, remove, photograph, print, image, videotape, record, or in any manner otherwise duplicate or remove the information provided.

-The Parties may respond to the Preliminary Report; the Parties will submit any response within 3 business day of being notified of their opportunity to review the report.
+The Parties may respond to the Preliminary Report; the Parties will submit any response within 10 calendar days of being notified of their opportunity to review the report.
 The Parties may respond in one or both of the following ways:

 - The Parties may provide a written response to the Preliminary Report, or any portion of it, including each Interview Summary.
 The Investigator will consider any written response provided by the Parties in preparing the Final Report. - The Parties may submit a written request for additional investigation.
-Such requests may include, but are not limited to, the following: - i.
-Request(s) for follow-up interview(s) with existing witnesses to clarify or provide additional information, including offering questions to the investigator to pose to witnesses - ii.
+Such requests may include, but are not limited to, the following: - 1.
+Request(s) for follow-up interview(s) with existing witnesses to clarify or provide additional information, including offering questions to the Investigator to pose to witnesses - 2.
 Request(s) to consider new evidence.
 Any request for additional investigation shall explain the reason for the request (e.g., new witnesses).